 One must not undervalue TikTok’s social influence in today’s day and age.
 Many teenagers use TikTok as a distraction, but the app has also had a significant cultural and musical impact in the current era, and as a result, corporations are seeking ways to cash in on the phenomenon through TikTok advertising.

-You’ve probably heard about TikTok and TikTok for Business if you’ve been keeping up with the headlines.
+You’ve probably heard about TikTok for Business if you’ve been keeping up with the headlines.
 The app’s widespread appeal has caused a stir in both the arts and politics.

 If TikTok weren’t the most talked-about new social media platform, this kind of media fuss wouldn’t be possible.
 If the government is paying attention, then surely company owners should as well.